Battle of Piqua: Battle

 After several hours of fighting, both sides suffered significant casualties.
 The Shawnee were driven off when Clark used artillery to bombard the stockade from river cliffs above the village.
 Clark's men then spent two days burning as much as 500 acres of corn surrounding the village.
-Clark reported 27 casualties (14 killed and 13 wounded) to make it seem like a victory, but historians have corrected that number to almost three times that based on eyewitness accounts of survivors.
+Clark reported 27 casualties (14 killed and 13 wounded), but historians have corrected that number to almost three times that based on eyewitness accounts of survivors.
 The Shawnee suffered an unknown number dead, but at least five are known killed.

 Aftermath

 This defeat so decimated the Shawnee that rather than rebuild the village, they moved to the Great Miami River where they settled just north of what is today the modern town of Piqua, Ohio and named their village Peckuwe (later anglicized to "Piqua").
 The battle, the largest of the war west of the Allegheny Mountains, was one of only a handful of military engagements in Ohio Country during the American Revolutionary War.
 A memorial trail and state park, the George Rogers Clark Memorial (39°54′45″N 83°54′30″W) and Tecumseh State Park, was later built on the site of the battle by the Clark County Historical Society.
 An official ceremony was held on the 142nd anniversary to commemorate a monument to George Rogers Clark, an 18 ft. marble statue, as well as the birthplace of Tecumseh.
 The park was enlarged in 1930 and, on the sesquicentennial celebration of the battle, an historical conference was held at nearby Wittenberg College on October 9, 1930.